LLM Healthcare Ethics and Law (Distance Learning) / Overview

 - Entry requirements

-The LLM applicants must hold a minimum Upper Second class honours degree, or the overseas equivalent, in law or in a relevant subject.
+You must hold a minimum Upper Second class honours degree, or the overseas equivalent, in a relevant subject (eg medicine, law, philosophy, nursing, religious studies).

 - How to apply